YueLu0116/Self-Learning/Language/English/Daily-sentences.md

 IIRC is an internet abbreviation that stands for if I recall correctly or if I remember correctly, variously used when a person is retrieving information they may not be 100% sure of.

+## June.
+26th, 2021

+- From Newsletter

+It’s one of the first major contests to be held as the pandemic recedes, and it could be a **bellwether** for Democratic sentiment on issues like police reform, housing and education.